antmicro/sdi-mipi-bridge-hw/sw_setup.rst

       cp -r scripts/* ../Linux_for_Tegra/rootfs/usr/local/bin/
       popd

-Flashing BSP to the device
+Flashing host software to the device
 --------------------------

-To flash the BSP to the device, put it in recovery mode, connect to the host PC with a USB cable and use the following command to flash it:
+To flash the host software to the device, put it in recovery mode, connect to the host PC with a USB cable and use the following command to flash it:

 .. code-block:: bash